 These values are, I would argue, essentially anti-capitalist and anti-materialist, and do not sit well with reductive models of output and assessment.
 They are values that precede and supersede those of the computer age, and in which, certainly in the arts and humanities, the love of books is foremost.
 They give vigour to the learner rather than encouraging passivity.
 And lastly, they mark out, through merit, those who are capable of insight, even of originality, from those who are merely capable of following instructions.
 They are values that lend themselves to competition, and that produce an inequality of outcome.
 Lastly, they are values that have been under threat during much of the past century, and that will survive only with cultivation and determined effort.

 The deaths of two of my own teachers at The Latymer School, Edmonton, prompts some reflection on these matters.
-Brian Binding, who taught me English and was my form tutor in my fourth year, died recently at the age of 85.
+Brian Binding, who taught me English and was my form tutor in my fourth year, died recently as a result of complications from COVID-19 at the age of 85.
 Andrew Granath, who taught me History, died last year of COVID-19 at the early age of 68.

 The Latymer School, Edmonton (©Google)

 Brian Binding read English at Downing under F.R.
 Leavis (whose wife, Queenie (Q.R.)
 Leavis, a distinguished critic in her own right) was an Old Latymerian).
 He taught at another of the three schools founded by Edward Latymer, Latymer Upper in Hammersmith (then a direct-grant boys’ grammar school), where his pupils included the late Alan Rickman, before arriving as Head of English at Latymer in Edmonton (also a grammar school, though this one mixed) in the year of my birth, 1972.
 One of his pupils at Latymer Upper captured something of his essence,